 Easy Broccoli Pasta

-Give homemade Broccoli Pasta extra yum with this power-packed cheese sauce that has 4 cups of broccoli built in.
+Give homemade Broccoli Pasta extra yum with this power-packed cheese sauce that contains four cups of broccoli.
 It is ready in less than 20 minutes, has two veggies in the mix, and is super easy to make.
-You can even freeze extra portions for future weeks!
+You can even freeze extra portions for future meals!

 Broccoli pasta in various bowls.